 ~ Does your ideal week align with your values and lifestyle?

 Hopefully, the questions will help you to identify some key messages and with this insight, you can begin to build your week.
-Trying things and experimenting until you find what works for you.
-It’s good to remember that creating new ways of working and forming habits can take time.
-So be patient and gentle with yourself along the way.
+Feel free to try things and experiment until you find what works for you.
+It’s good to remember that creating new ways of working and forming habits can take time, so be patient and gentle with yourself along the way.

 And finally, I found this episode of The Lively Show helpful where Jess talks about getting into alignment before taking action.
 Jess advocates spending time in reaching a positive frame of mind before starting work.
 I love her uplifting approach to life.